Find out today how Lanier Law Group can offer unique, affordable solutions and guidance to securing your family's future.

 Once a will is validated, assets confirmed and beneficiaries located, there’s still the matter of any outstanding debts.
 Creditors can make their final claim on any money they are owed.
 The lawyer executing the probate process can use the assets of the estate to settle any debts, at which point inheritances can be distributed.

 The roles of overseeing probate or administering a trust call for knowledge on both legal and financial issues.
 Lanier Law Group has both.
-Call our Gainesville office today at (770) 343-2414 or contact us online to set up a consultation.

 What a Gainesville Trust Administration Lawyer Does